aki-tera/027_extractor_data/README.md

 - You get the median values by some columns from the ranges which you want between high and low.
 - You can change the settings by setting file.

+### original csv files

+- The data needs to be stable data outside the range for a certain period of time.

+### output data

+- You get an excel file with the median of the column indicated on the label.